rc-tharun/SeekerScholar/README.md

 ```

 **Note**: When using multiple workers, each worker will load its own copy of the models and embeddings.
 Ensure sufficient memory (recommended: 4GB+ per worker).

-### Logging

-The system logs performance metrics for each search query:
-- Query latency (total time)
-- Method used (BM25, BERT, PageRank, Hybrid)
-- Number of results returned
-- File extraction time (for file uploads)

-Logs are output at INFO level and can be configured via Python's logging module.

 ## Development Notes